Advertisement

 5 questions cancer caregivers must answer

-An overview of some of the questions to consider when becoming a caregiver for a loved one with cancer.
+Learn about questions to consider when becoming a caregiver for a loved one with cancer.

 joining hands in wellness

-Below are some important questions to keep in mind when making decisions about who should be a caregiver.
+Here are some important questions to keep in mind when making decisions about who should be a caregiver.

 What type of care is needed?

 Almost everyone diagnosed with cancer is going to need some amount of care from the people around them.
-But the type, amount and duration of care will vary from person to person.
+But the type, amount, and duration of care will vary from person to person.
 Though you may not be able to plan for every detail, it is important to establish what your loved one needs.

 Who will be providing what care?

-How does the patient feel about caregiving?
+How does the person with cancer feel about caregiving?

 Who can medical information be shared with?